fieldbox/fieldOS/README.md

 # fieldOS

-This is a small OS dev side project I'm making.
-I'm not really sure on what I want out of it right now - really I'm just using it to explore OS dev and improve my understanding of some lower-level stuff.
+fieldOS is a small side-project/hobby OS.
+This project is primarily for teaching me operating system concepts and improving my knowledge of C and x86 assembly.

 ## Building

-Building requires a cross-compiler to i686-elf, as well as GRUB to produce the final ISO (although, without GRUB, `build.sh` will still produce a .bin file for the kernel).
-Simply run `build.sh`, and `build/fieldOS.iso` will contain GRUB along with the OS.
+Building requires a cross-compiler to i686-elf, and optionally GRUB to produce a final bootable ISO and QEMU to run it.
+Run `clean.sh` to clean the working directory if the OS has been built before, then run `build.sh` to create a kernel bin file or `iso.sh` to produce an ISO file containing GRUB. `qemu.sh` will produce an ISO and run it in QEMU.

 ## Current features

-Not much!
-Currently this OS has all the content from the [OSDev Wiki Bare Bones tutorial](https://wiki.osdev.org/Bare_Bones) implemented, albeit implemented with a framebuffer and a PSF font instead of using the VGA text mode buffer.
+Currently this project implements the [OSDev Wiki Meaty Skeleton tutorial](https://wiki.osdev.org/Meaty_Skeleton), using a framebuffer and PC Screen Font to display text instead of the VGA text buffer.

 ## Planned features

-I'm not 100% sure what kind of operating system I want to create.
-I at least plan to implement newlines and terminal scrolling and follow the [OSDev Meaty Skeleton tutorial](https://wiki.osdev.org/Meaty_Skeleton) (or at least use it to help structure the OS better).
-After this, I plan to implement paging, interrupts, memory management, scheduling, userspace and a shell, although since this is a hobby project, I may not get that far.
+Currently moving to the x86_64 architecture.

 ## Attribution

-Many thanks to the [OSDev Wiki](https://wiki.osdev.org/) for their invaluable OS resources.
+This project is licensed under the GPLv3 license or any later version.
+See COPYING for more info.
+All GPLv3 licensed files contain a header at the top of the file that explains their licensing in more detail.

-`multiboot.h` acquired from the GRUB source code under MIT license.
+`kernel/include/kernel/multiboot.h` was acquired from the GRUB source code under the MIT license.
+See https://opensource.org/license/mit and the file itself for more info.

+This project incorporates content from the [OSDev Wiki](https://wiki.osdev.org), which is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (public domain dedication).
+While CC0 does not require attribution, files containing significant portions or which are entirely made up of OSDev Wiki code are attributed in the GPLv3 licensing header located at the top of the file.